TheOdinProject/curriculum/additional_resources/sublimetext_windows_CLI.md

 **SET PATH=C:\Program Files\Sublime Text 2;%PATH%**
 ```

 I honestly don't know exactly what is going on here.
 I just Google'd around and read about some variable called "PATH" that must be modified.
 This code adds the Sublime Text directory to the list of directories already stored in PATH.
-The key is that all this is happening in setup_environment.bat (so instructions on modifying the PATH variable weren't working for me because those instructions did not account for this .bat file).
+The key is that all this is happening in setup_environment.bat (so instructions on modifying the PATH variable weren't working for me because those instructions did not account for the effects of this .bat file).

 ##Step 2 - Create symbolic link (optional)
 At this point, it's already possible to open Sublime Text via command line, but you have to type out "sublime_text" as the command.
 My typing speed is stellar, but like a true engineer, I'm lazy.
 I want to type a shorter command, don't you?
 To do that, we must create a "symbolic link."
 What's that?
 I don't really know, but I saw it in the comment section of [this blog post](https://coderwall.com/p/9p4etg).